coolya/some-modelix-samples/README.md

    The gradle build process will have downloaded all plugins needed to `mps/build/dependencies`.
    This includes the `json-bulk-model-access`, `api-gen`, and `modelix-cloud-access`.

-2. **API layer**: The `rest-api-json-bulk` provides the models from the running MPS instance, simply run (it will be a blocking call):
+2. **API layer**: The `rest-api-json-bulk` provides the models from the running MPS instance, simply run in a new terminal (it will be a blocking call):
    ```
    $ ./gradlew rest-api-json-bulk:run
    ```